 I am a new grad optometrist with a passion for pediatric care and a burgeoning interest in specialty contact lenses for myopia.
 Growing up, my younger sister had severe myopia and I saw how getting proper eyecare changed her life.
 So, I knew I wanted to be an optometrist.
 During summers in college, I volunteered at a community health center and realized I loved working with underserved populations.

-In optometry school, I also realized I had a keen interest in vision therapy, so I did a vision therapy and rehabilitation residency and loved every aspect.
+, I also realized I had a keen interest in vision therapy, so I did a vision therapy and rehabilitation residency and loved every aspect.
 The future of this field is so exciting.
 I was thrilled to find this opportunity which will allow me to bring my love of working with children from inner city backgrounds and specialized expertise in both myopia and vision therapy to those who need it most.

 2. What is your greatest weakness?